ArmandoLazalde/Sales-Forecasting-Solutions/README.md

 * Generate a sales visualization and analysis tool using a BI solution

 **Note: I have divided the project into several notebooks for each of the models used for sales forecasting.
+I also recommend to check the notebooks in kaggle because in github the plotly graphs are not displayed.
 I leave the link below:**

 * [Exploratory Data Analysis](https://www.kaggle.com/code/armandodelahoya/walmart-sales-forecasting-eda/notebook)